xdevplatform/postman-twitter-ads-api/README.md

 You could also use [tw-oob-oauth-cli](https://github.com/smaeda-ks/tw-oob-oauth-cli) - A simple CLI client for Twitter's OOB OAuth ([PIN-based OAuth](https://developer.twitter.com/en/docs/basics/authentication/overview/pin-based-oauth)), to get your tokens.

 Please be noted that the Ads API currently only supports OAuth 1.0a.
-Also, since this collection is configured to use environment variables for authentication across the requests, you don't need to change the setting at all.
+Also, since this collection is configured to use environment variables for authentication across the requests, you don't need to change the `Authorization` setting of your top-level object (collection).
+Please leave it as is as shown below.

 <img width="807" alt="Screen Shot 2019-05-01 at 4 07 00" src="https://user-images.githubusercontent.com/11495867/56987218-ca682e80-6bc7-11e9-92b6-5fca54b67102.png">